GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 }
 ```

-The [**Field Value Iteration and Manipulation](http://localhost:8080/extensions/field-value-iteration-and-manipulation/) extension provides [composable directives](https://gatographql.com/guides/schema/using-composable-directives/) that iterate over the inner elements of arrays or objects, and apply their nested directive(s) under those elements:
+The [**Field Value Iteration and Manipulation**](http://localhost:8080/extensions/field-value-iteration-and-manipulation/) extension provides [composable directives](https://gatographql.com/guides/schema/using-composable-directives/) that iterate over the inner elements of arrays or objects, and apply their nested directive(s) under those elements:

 - `@underArrayItem`: Operate on a specific item from the array
 - `@underJSONObjectProperty`: Operate on a specific entry from the JSON object
 - `@underEachArrayItem`: Operate under all items from the array
 - `@underEachJSONObjectProperty`: Operate under all entries from the JSON object

-This GraphQL query extracts the email addresses by navigating to each of the `email_address` fields, and exporting them to dynamic variable `$mailchimpListMemberEmails`:
+This GraphQL query navigates to each of the `email_address` fields, and exports their value to dynamic variable `$mailchimpListMemberEmails`:

 ```graphql
 query GetDataFromMailchimp {